Fort Drum Dental Health Activity welcomes new commander

 |0

-This work, Fort Drum Dental Health Activity welcomes new commander [Image 5 of 5], by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum Dental Health Activity welcomes new commander, by Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.